solangegueiros/rsk-plant-box/README.md

 Select the RSK Network in the web wallet.
 - Nifty: select in the dropdown list
-- Metamask: go to [RSK Testnet](https://developers.rsk.co/wallet/use/metamask/) to configure it in `Custom RPC`.
+- Metamask: go to [RSK Testnet](https://developers.rsk.co/wallet/use/metamask/) to configure it in `Custom RPC`

 ![wallets](/images/image-06.png)